PSG slumps to shock 3-2 loss at Lorient as Lille goes top

-Neymar’s two penalties were not enough as Paris Saint-Germain slumped to a shock 3-2 defeat at struggling Lorient, opening the door for Lille to move atop the French league after it beat Dijon 1-0 on Sunday.
+But Neymar’s two penalties were not enough, as PSG leaked two late goals and sank to a fifth league defeat in what is shaping up to be a difficult season.

+“I’m disappointed and sad about the result,” PSG coach Mauricio Pochettino said.
+“There was a problem with our organization.”

-Lille secured a home victory with a first-half goal from attacking midfielder Yusuf Yazici and moved two points ahead of Lyon and three clear of third-place PSG.
+Lille, meanwhile, scraped a 1-0 home victory against Dijon with a first-half goal from attacking midfielder Yusuf Yazici to move two points ahead of Lyon and three clear of third-place PSG.

-Lille and Lyon have lost only two games each, while defending champion PSG has lost five.
+Lille and Lyon have lost only two games each, while fourth-place Monaco is only three points behind PSG after winning 2-1 at Nantes.

 After pulling a silly face to celebrate his second penalty, Neymar cut a different figure at the final whistle, throwing his arms up in exasperation as he looked at the defense.
-An equally frustrated Kylian Mbappe did the same.
+An equally frustrated Mbappe did the same.

-This was PSG coach Mauricio Pochettino’s first defeat since replacing Thomas Tuchel, who was fired in December.
+This was Pochettino’s first defeat since replacing Thomas Tuchel, who was fired in December.

-“We need to increase our tempo and level,” a disappointed Pochettino said.
+“We need to increase our tempo and level,” Pochettino said.
 “It was tough game, but we never showed the tempo we needed to win the game.”

 But the manner of this loss, with two goals conceded late, will raise concerns with PSG facing Lionel Messi’s Barcelona in the Champions League on Feb.
 16.